As meat processors pause, California has its own food ecosystem

 "Now we're going direct off the boat" to consumers, he said.

-Customer Gigi Burke, 44, said she purchased two pounds of yellowfin for poke at home.
+Customer Gigi Burke, 44, said she bought 2 pounds of yellowfin for poke at home.
 "We're usually going out to eat," she said.
 "It's a good deal."